varun-soni-ai/ConversationSummarization/README.md

 - Cohere's language models

 To use a different model, you would need to import the appropriate LangChain integration and modify the llm initialization.

-Hugging Face model: You'll need to set the HUGGINGFACEHUB_API_TOKEN in your environment variables.
+- Hugging Face model: You'll need to set the HUGGINGFACEHUB_API_TOKEN in your environment variables.
-Google PaLM: You'll need to set the GOOGLE_PALM_API_KEY in your environment variables.
+- Google PaLM: You'll need to set the GOOGLE_PALM_API_KEY in your environment variables.
-Anthropic's Claude: You'll need to set the ANTHROPIC_API_KEY in your environment variables.
+- Anthropic's Claude: You'll need to set the ANTHROPIC_API_KEY in your environment variables.
-Cohere: You'll need to set the COHERE_API_KEY in your environment variables.
+- Cohere: You'll need to set the COHERE_API_KEY in your environment variables.

-Note :
-To implement any of these changes, you would replace the OpenAI model initialization in your original code:
+Note : To implement any of these changes, you would replace the OpenAI model initialization in your original code:

 Remember to install the necessary packages for each model.
-You can do this using pip: pip install langchain-community pip install huggingface_hub  # for HuggingFace pip install google-api-python-client  # for Google PaLM pip install anthropic  # for Anthropic pip install cohere  # for Cohere
+You can do this using pip:
+- pip install langchain-community
+- pip install huggingface_hub  # for HuggingFace
+- pip install google-api-python-client  # for Google PaLM

-Customization Possibilities:
+- pip install anthropic  # for Anthropic
+- pip install cohere  # for Cohere

+**Customization Possibilities**:
-Adjust the summarization parameters (e.g., max_tokens, temperature) Implement different summarization strategies (e.g., "stuff" or "refine" instead of "map_reduce") Add error handling for file processing and API calls Enhance the UI with additional Streamlit components
+- Adjust the summarization parameters (e.g., max_tokens, temperature)
+- Implement different summarization strategies (e.g., "stuff" or "refine" instead of "map_reduce")

-Limitations:
+- Add error handling for file processing and API calls
+- Enhance the UI with additional Streamlit components

+**Limitations**:
 Depends on the structure of the input JSON file Requires an active internet connection for API calls to OpenAI Summary quality depends on the capabilities of the chosen language model